JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 ### Satania

-[UB 15:7.5](/en/The_Urantia_Book/15#p7_5)  _Jerusem,_ the headquarters of your local system of Satania, has its seven worlds of transition culture, each of which is encircled by seven satellites, among which are the seven mansion worlds of morontia detention, man’s first postmortal residence.
+<a id="a613_0"></a>[UB 15:7.5](/en/The_Urantia_Book/15#p7_5)  _Jerusem,_ the headquarters of your local system of Satania, has its seven worlds of transition culture, each of which is encircled by seven satellites, among which are the seven mansion worlds of morontia detention, man’s first postmortal residence.
 As the term heaven has been used on Urantia, it has sometimes meant these seven mansion worlds, the first mansion world being denominated the first heaven, and so on to the seventh.

 The original, archetypal (S) place of adversity (satan) that turns the impersonal into the personal, the animal into a human, the dead dust into robust life. (-ia, instead of –tia).

 ### Serapatatia

-[UB 75:2.4](/en/The_Urantia_Book/75#p2_4)  Eve had most scrupulously carried out these instructions for more than one hundred years, and it did not occur to her that any danger would attach to the increasingly private and confidential visits she was enjoying with a certain Nodite leader named Serapatatia.
+<a id="a619_0"></a>[UB 75:2.4](/en/The_Urantia_Book/75#p2_4)  Eve had most scrupulously carried out these instructions for more than one hundred years, and it did not occur to her that any danger would attach to the increasingly private and confidential visits she was enjoying with a certain Nodite leader named Serapatatia.
 He (S) has a “Que sera sera” attitude (Sera) regarding fatherhood (pat) with those close to (at) him (ia).

 _sera:_ “Que sera sera.”
 French truism meaning: Whatever will be will be.